 Gastronomy & Wine

-Toledo is known for its sweet tooth and for quality game like venison, partridge and wild boar.
+Toledo is known for its sweet tooth and quality game like venison, partridge and wild boar.
 Typical dishes include “Cuchifrito” (made with lamb, tomatoes, eggs, white wine, and Saffron), and “Pisto Manchego” (a classic cold dish from the region of La Mancha, made with tomatoes, onions, Olive Oil, eggplant, and zucchini).
-Plenty of Artisan cheeses are made in the area, along with the world famous “Marzipan” treats.
+Plenty of Artisan cheeses are made in the area, along with the world-famous “Marzipan” treats.

 The most important winery in the area of Toledo belongs to the famed Marqués de Grinóñ, Carlos Falcó, called Finca Dominio de Valdepusa.
 The winery is a former hunting lodge.
 Falcó studied agricultural engineering at Louvain in Belgium and enology at the University of California Davis.
 Upon return to Spain in 1973, he was the first Spanish winemaker in the area to experiment with the Cabernet Sauvignon grape.
-Toledo doesn’t have a “Denomination of Origin”, Spain’s appellation system and Falcó had the freedom to experiment with grape varietals that were prohibited in the DO.
-Throughout the last 20 years, Falcó has consulted with the wine world’s most revered experts including Bordeaux oenologist Emile Peynaud and Bonny Doon’s Randall Grahm.
+Toledo doesn’t have a “Denomination of Origin,” Spain’s appellation system and Falcó had the freedom to experiment with grape varietals that were prohibited in the DO.
+Throughout the last 20 years, Falcó has consulted with the wine world’s most revered experts, including Bordeaux oenologist Emile Peynaud and Bonny Doon’s Randall Grahm.
 The wines have won prizes worldwide and are widely acclaimed.
-Today, his wines fall under the category “Vinos de Mesa de Toledo”, theoretically table wine, but fetching “Reserva” prices.
+Today, his wines fall under the category “Vinos de Mesa de Toledo,” theoretically table wine, but fetching “Reserva” prices.

 Best wines include Marqués de Grinóñ Cabernet Sauvignon, Marqués de Grinóñ Emeritvs (a blend of Cabernet Sauvignon, Petit Verdot, and Syrah, aged in oak for 13 months) and the wonderful Marqués de Grinóñ Petit Verdot.
-Another brand under his control is “Durius”, and extremely quaffable, good value red and white.
+Another brand under his control is “Durius,” and extremely quaffable, good value red and white.
 The white is made with Verdejo and Viura grapes sourced in the white wine DO of Rueda, and the red wine is made with “Tinto Fino” (Tempranillo) from the DOs of Ribera Del Duero and Toro.

-Toledo’s cathedral is the finest example of Gothic style in Spain, after Burgos (which is the second most prominent Gothic cathedral in Europe after Cologne).
+Toledo’s cathedral is the most beautiful example of Gothic style in Spain, after Burgos (which is the second most prominent Gothic cathedral in Europe after Cologne).
 Construction began in 1227 and lasted for 3 centuries.
 It was built on top of a Mosque, which had been built on top of a Visigoth cathedral.
 In fact, a “Mozarabic mass” is still held here by papal permission.
 The cathedral dominates the skyline, with its Gothic tower and flying buttresses.
 The interior is a blend of various styles, from Gothic to Baroque, to Mudéjar.
 Paintings from many of the masters including El Greco, Titian, Van Dyck and Goya grace the walls.

 Called “The Moor’s workshop”, it is actually a Mudéjar palace housing a Tile and Ceramics Museum.
 It was used as a workshop during the 1300s by the workers and craftsmen who were building the cathedral.

-Most famous for it’s El Greco masterpiece painting “The Burial of the Count of Orgaz”, this church dates to the 12th century (although most of what still stands are from the 14th).
+Most famous for it’s El Greco masterpiece painting “The Burial of the Count of Orgaz,” this church dates to the 12th century (although most of what still stands are from the 14th).
 The most beautiful aspect of the church is its gorgeous Mudéjar Tower.